junyingluo/shared/ReadMe.md

 ## shared
 share the data between different modules

-it can work with react or vue
+work with react or vue

-it uses to instead of redux
+use to instead of redux

 ## demo
 ```